-Situated in front of New York City’s Flatiron Building is a triangular spit of land bordered by three major streets, Fifth Avenue, Broadway, and 23rd.
-The currently underutilized space could become a vibrant public square.
-Such a park should reflect the vitality and dynamism of its neighborhood.
-Thousands of pedestrians pass through this highly visible intersection daily.
+In front of Manhattan’s Flatiron Building is an unused, triangular spit of land bordered by three major streets: Fifth Avenue, Broadway, and 23rd Street.
+Every day, thousands of pedestrians pass and cars through this central intersection.
+This underutilized space with traffic on all sides could become a vibrant, public square.
+This park should reflect and respond to the dynamic and energetic neighborhood.

-Popup Park creates a mixed use public space that adapts to its many users.
+Pop-up Park creates a mixed-use public space that responds to users.
 Narrow metal panels measuring three by five meters roll out of a wedge-shaped storage container.
 Each panel serves a different function: bleachers, benches, bookshelf, public mural, basketball hoop, etc. When in use, the panels are alternated to adapt to multiple uses.
 When not in use, the panels slide back into their container, leaving an open communal space.
-Each panel is arranged according to the Fibonacci series or the golden rectangle.
-This permits a functional and aesthetically pleasing composition to be incorporated into each panel.
-The square’s periphery is arrayed with trees to shade the communal area and to offer a respite from the hectic concrete jungle.
+The dimensions of each panel correspond to the perfect shape of the golden rectangle.
+This permits a functional yet aesthetic geometric composition to be incorporated into each panel.
+The park’s periphery is planted with trees to shade the communal area and to act as a visual buffer from the hectic city.